3 Steps to Avoiding Auto Incidents at Affordable Housing Organizations

 Motor vehicle crashes are a leading cause of death and injury for people of all ages.
 Crashes on and off the job have far-reaching financial and psychological effects on employees, their coworkers, families, and employers.

-Developing a fleet safety culture can reduce the auto risks faced by your employees while protecting the bottom line of your organization.
+Developing a fleet safety culture can reduce the auto risks faced by your employees while protecting your organization's bottom line.

 What's the leading cause of motor vehicle accidents?